kitft/funsearch/README.md

 # Funsearch

 A high-performance implementation of program search using LLMs, built for discovering mathematical algorithms and solving optimization problems.
-We essentially run a genetic algorithm with LLMs as the mutation/breeding operator.
+We essentially run a genetic programming algorithm with LLMs as the mutation/breeding operator.

 This version adds parallel processing, updated tooling, and many more features to the original DeepMind implementation.